Earth Sciences (ESCI)

 Credits: 2

 A review course on research tools commonly used in ocean mapping.
 The course focuses on teaching problem solving skills, note merely the application of tools.
 The course consists of modules addressing the use of: IVS Fledermaus; GeoMappApp, GIS, Google Earth, Matlab as well as the effective library research and use of Wikis.
-Prereq: two terms of single variable calculus.
-Cr/F.
+One year of calculus required.

 Grade Mode: Graduate Credit/Fail grading